AvolitesLtd/TitanManual/docs/titan-basics.md

 which you do simply by running the installer file.
 This will make sure the drivers for the panel are installed.

-> From Titan v7, Windows XP and Vista are no longer supported.
-Your PC must be running a 64 bit version of Windows 7, Windows 8.1 or Windows 10.
+> From Titan v13, your PC must be running a 64 bit version of Windows 10.
+  Earlier versions of Windows and virtual machines are not supported.
+  We recommend a minimum of i5 5th Gen processor with 4GB of RAM.
+Please [see https://avolites.com/titan-pc-system-requirements](https://avolites.com/titan-pc-system-requirements/) for the full specification.

 For best usability, your PC should have a touch screen.
 If not you can use the mouse to select touch buttons.